 Most cases of viral tonsillitis clear up in a few days with fluids and plenty of rest.
 Antibiotics usually eliminate bacterial tonsillitis (strep throat) in about 10 days.
 Tonsillitis usually doesn’t cause any serious or lasting health problems.

-When should I call my doctor about tonsillitis?
+When should I see my healthcare provider?

 - Fever over 101 degrees Fahrenheit (38.33 degrees Celsius).

-- Trouble or pain when swallowing
+- Trouble or pain when swallowing.

-- Difficulty breathing
+- Difficulty breathing.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy